 Senior Advisory Committee

-Introducing the new WMCC Diversity Equity and Inclusion Committee
+WMCC Justice, Diversity, Equity and Inclusion Committee

-The WMCC DEI committee was created in an effort to address how outdoor spaces have been guarded for majority populations.
+The WMCC JDEI committee was created in an effort to address how outdoor spaces have been guarded for majority populations.
 While the recent killing of George Floyd spurred the creation of this committee, we recognize that many ISMs are alive and well in the outdoor community.
 Our goal is to address this concern and create more inclusive, equitable, and welcoming outdoor spaces for those in marginalized communities.